-3. Cut back on alcohol, caffeine, and sugar before you leave.
+Cut back on alcohol, caffeine, and sugar before you leave

 These substances don’t just keep you awake; they also make it harder for your body to adjust its circadian rhythm.
 They make your body stressed, which means it’ll feel tight and exhausted when you arrive.
 Cut these things out of your diet for at least three days prior to your flight.
 You should also avoid heavy meals the day before your flight.
 Your body uses heavy meals as part of its circadian rhythm; if you avoid eating them until after you arrive, you’ll adjust more quickly.

 A hydrated body also adapts to a new sleep schedule more quickly.
 Make sure you drink eight cups of water daily during the week preceding your relocation.
-Your body needs to get used to feeling hydrated-a single glass of water before your flight won’t help you fight jet lag.
+Your body needs to get used to feeling hydrated.
+A single glass of water before your flight won’t help you fight jet lag, so prep ahead.

 Your hydration won’t last if you don’t drink water on the plane.
 Aircraft cabins have very dry air, and they’ll dehydrate you quickly.
 By the time you arrive at your destination, your body won’t have the water it needs to adjust.
 Maintain your hydration by drinking plenty of water during your flight.

-2. Sleep or stay awake (depending on arrival time).
+Sleep or stay awake (depending on arrival time)